melezhik/perl-plugin/README.md

 - `enabled`: enable/disable build step
 - `source directrory`: directory where build runs ( should have cpan compatible structure - have Makefile.PL or Build.PL file )
-- `lookup last tag`: whether to look up tag with maximum version in `source directory`
+- `lookup last tag`: whether to look up 'tagged' directory with maximum version number in `source directory`
 - `create distributive`: whether to create cpan distributive ( will be stored in `distributive directory` )
 - `distributive directory` 	path to directory where to store distributive